cogitools/hapi/README.md

 HaPi – Harvest API
 ==================

-PHP Wrapper Library for the Harvest API.
+Fork of `gridonic/hapi` PHP Wrapper Library for the Harvest API.
+Adds the use of oAuth Tokens.

 Installation
 -----